MattRudy/MattRudy/README.md

 ### Hi there [👋](https://github.com/MattRudy/MattRudy/blob/main/secretRedirects.md)
 [//]: # "You've found a secret!
 The 'wave' above is my personal shortlink to a project I often reference on-the-go from mobile devices."

 I'm currently working on automating tasks around the Power BI ecosystem to help data experts spend time where it's most valuable.
-You can browse these projects in my [Repository list](https://github.com/MattRudy?tab=repositories).
+You can browse these projects in my [Repository list](https://github.com/MattRudy?tab=repositories) or connect with me professionally at https://www.linkedin.com/in/rudymatt/

 Check out some of my favourite Repos that I've contributed to:
 - https://github.com/TabularEditor/BestPracticeRules